Ras Beirut: Archaeology

 Ras Beirut XII is thought to be in the area below the lighthouse and was found by Describes.
 It is recorded as a surface Acheulean site but appears to be a group of Neolithic pick along with factory waste.
 Construction of a playing field has covered the site with a false layer.

 Ras Beirut XIII or Field south of Pigeon Rock is a cultivated field on the headland south of Pigeon rock where a surface site was found by Auguste Bergy and published in 1932.
 The Levallois industry is nicknamed Golden Mousterian due to it having a yellow or gold colour and sheen.
 Forms include large, broad flakes along with medium-sized points and blades with many pieces having traces of concretion.

 Ras Beirut XIV or AUB Campus is part of the Ras Beirut station within the grounds of the American University of Beirut discussed by Zumoffen where thick, white Middle Paleolithic flakes were found on the slopes above the 15 m terrace that have now been turned into a playing field next to International College Steps.
 Some Golden Mousterian pieces were found further down the slope.

+Demographics

+In 2014, Muslims made up 67.83% and Christians made up 28.55% of registered voters in Ras Beirut.
+63.69% of the voters were Sunni Muslims and 11.69% were Greek Orthodox.